digitalbricklayer/techteapotcom/src/content/posts/mrtg-in-depth/index.md

 ## Introduction

-MRTG is an open source network management tool originally developed by Tobias Oetiker in the spring of 1995 whilst he was working as a system administrator at De Montfort University, UK.
+MRTG is an open source network management tool originally developed by Tobias Oetiker in the spring of 1995 whilst he was working as a system administrator at De Montfort University, Leicester, UK.

 MRTG appeared just at the time that it was possible for it to exist.
 Perl had to exist, cmu-snmp had to exist and netpbm had to exist too.
 Without these things existing and the wherewithall to distribute them freely, MRTG would either not have existed at all or would have been a small local utility inside De Montfort University.